hashicorp/f5-terraform-consul-sd-webinar/docs/terraform-2.rst

   $ terraform plan
   $ terraform apply

-In this scenario we are executing a shell script that will install AS3 and deploy the "nginx.json" declaration that is configure to use Consul's API for service discovery.
+In this scenario we are executing a shell script that will deploy the "nginx.json" declaration that is configure to use Consul's API for service discovery.